Nils Dunkel: 2014–2017

-Dunkel began gymnastics since his father, Stephan Dunkel, is a coach at the MTV Erfurt club.
-He competed at the 2014 Junior European Championships and finished twenty-first in the all-around final.
+He competed at the 2014 Junior European Championships and finished 21st in the all-around final.
 He finished fourth in the pommel horse event final.
-He represented Germany at the 2014 Summer Youth Olympics and finished twelfth in the all-around final.
+He represented Germany at the 2014 Summer Youth Olympics and finished 12th in the all-around final.
+There, he also qualified for the parallel bars final and finished eighth.
+Additionally, he was a reserve for the pommel horse, still rings, and horizontal bar finals.